 We love a traditional name.
 But if you want to ensure that your baby girl doesn’t share a name with others in her Pre-K class, consider using one of your favorite traditional names and adding a spin to it.
 We love the idea of taking a common name like Charlotte and mixing it up to be Arlo (a lovely unisex name) instead.
 Other ideas include shortening the common name Abigail to Gail or Katherine to Kay.

 1. Annalise – This name combines the names Anna and Lise.

 2. Arlo – For a twist on the name Charlotte, consider Arlo.

 3. Beatrix – This one is a Latin name with the counterpart of Beatrice.

-4. Bryn – This name is a variation on the name Brianna and of Greek origin.
+4. Bryn – This name is a variation of the name Brianna and is of Greek origin.